Crock Pot Chicken and Dumplings

 Besides the ease of cooking the meal, one of the greatest things about using a crock pot is the smells which flood through the home.
 As with most meals in the crock pot, this chicken and dumpling recipe completely fulfills this requirement, bringing back memories of returning home after school and having a fresh bowl of chicken and dumplings for dinner.

-Not only that, but since you are using the refridgerated biscuit dough, you also do not have to worry about having to make the mess of creating the perfect dumplings for your meal.
-Not only is this a great choice for a weekday dinner, but makes an amazing options for family get-togethers where people will believed you slaved over a hot stove and prepared an amazing meal!
+Not only that, but since you are using the refrigerated biscuit dough, you also do not have to worry about having to make the mess of creating the perfect dumplings for your meal.
+Not only is this a great choice for a weekday dinner, but it makes an amazing option for family get-togethers where people will believe you slaved over a hot stove and prepared an incredible meal!

 - 6 whole chicken breasts, uncooked

 - 1 can cream of chicken soup